clarkgrubb/home/NOTES.md

 * The `install.sh` script installs everything that starts with a period in the home directory.
-This includes directories which are installed with `cp -R`.
+This includes directories; directories are installed with `cp -R`.
 * Dot files are for shells, editors, and multiplexers
 * Dot files should work on these systems: Darwin, Linux, Windows (Cygwin or MinGW)
 * Put code which is only installed on type of system in a subdirectory; e.g `darwin`, `linux`.
 Write special makefile tasks to install it.